Blacksuan19/structx/docs/examples.md

             }
           ],
           "default": null,
-          "description": "Timestamp of when the issue was detected.", "format": "ISO 8601",
+          "description": "Timestamp of when the issue was detected, in ISO 8601 format.", "title": "Timestamp"
-          "title": "Timestamp",
-          "type": "string"
         }
       },
       "title": "SystemComponentIssueResolutionissue",
       "type": "object"
     },
-    "SystemComponentIssueResolutionresolution_stepsItem": {
+    "SystemComponentIssueResolutionresolution": {
-      "description": "Steps taken to resolve the issue.", "properties": {
+      "description": "Details about the resolution of the issue.", "properties": {
-        "step": {
+        "action_taken": {
           "anyOf": [
             {
               "type": "string"